CACDAR-Project/Ohtuprojekti-kesa2020/README.md

 Running program/nodes with docker requires [installing Docker](https://docs.docker.com/engine/install/).

 ### Roscore & rosnet
 All of the other instructions require ros master to be running.
-You can use docker network and start up the master with the following commands, or use an already running instance of master by modifying the `ROS_MASTER_URI` environment variable to the correct address for the runing core.
+You can use docker network and start up the master with the following commands, or use an already running instance of master by modifying the `ROS_MASTER_URI` environment variable to the correct address for the running core.
 ```console
 sudo docker network create rosnet
 ```